desmos-labs/desmos/docs/fullnode/setup.md

 - port `9090` to expose the [gRPC](https://grpc.io/) service that allows clients to query the chain state
 - port `1317` to expose the REST APIs service

-While opening any ports are optional, it is beneficial to the whole chain if you open port `26656`.
-This would allow new nodes to connect to you as a peer, making their sync faster and the connection more reliable.
+While opening any ports are optional, it is beneficial to the whole network if you open port `26656`.
+This would allow new nodes to connect to you as a peer, making them sync faster and the connections more reliable.

 For this reason, we will be opening port `26656` using `ufw`. \
 By default, `ufw` is not enabled.
 In order to enable it please run the following: